Free Childcare for 3 and 4 year olds - 15 hours (Universal Entitlement)

 If your child is attending a nursery within a school for 15 hours this is your total free entitlement.

-If your child is attending at a school for less than 15 hours, you can take the left over hours at a second provider.
+If your child attends a school nursery for less than 15 hours, you can take the remainder of your entitlement at a second provider.

 What happens if I want to move my child to another childcare provider?

 We don't recommend moving your child during the academic term as it is in a child’s best interest to be settled with a provider, and funding cannot be transfered to a new provider before the start of the next term.

 If you do wish to move your child, then you need to arrange this before the start of a term.
 You'll also need to give your current provider notice of your plans as soon as you can.